Japanese cruiser Unebi: Background

 In the early 1880s, Navy Minister Kawamura Sumiyoshi was struggling to reconcile his desire for expansion in the face of the growing Chinese Beiyang Fleet with Japan's limited financial resources.
 Two developments offered Kawamura a way to resolve his problems.
 First, the French development of the Jeune École naval doctrine which emphasized the use of cheap torpedo boats and heavily armed light ships to offset an opponent's superiority in expensive, heavily armed and armored battleships.
-Second, the design of heavily armed, lightly protected cruisers by George Rendel of Armstrong Whitworth, as exemplified by the Chilean cruiser Esmerelda, fit the Jeune École doctrine.
+Second, the design of heavily armed, lightly protected cruisers by George Rendel of Armstrong Whitworth, as exemplified by the Chilean cruiser Esmeralda, fit the Jeune École doctrine.
 Rendel believed that his ships could be battleship destroyers as their higher speed would allow them to dictate the range at which the battle was fought or they could disengage at need.

 After Chile rejected Kawamura's attempt to buy her in September 1883, he placed an order for two improved versions, the Naniwa class, with Armstrong Whitworth in March 1884 as Japan was not yet capable of building such ships itself.
 Desiring another ship to match the British-built ships, he sent a representative to France to order a comparable ship.
 Impressed by the reasonable price offered by Forges et Chantiers de la Gironde, a contract was signed on 22 May.